WillPapper/Our-Story-CS-147/README.md

 -
 1. From the command line, run `git clone https://github.com/wpapper/Our-Story-CS-147.git`
 2. Run `cd Our-Story-CS-147/Ourstory; npm install;`
-3. Open `ios/OurStory.xcodeproj` and press Run to test on iOS simulator or on device
+3. Open `ios/OurStory.xcodeproj` and press Run to test on the iPhone 6 iOS simulator or on an iPhone 6 device